PROUD TO WORK WITH FASHION’S MOST AMBITIOUS MANUFACTURERS

 PARTNERING UP TO MAKE AN EVEN BIGGER IMPACT

 Fair wages and ethical trading.
-Through BESTSELLER, we are part of the Action Collaboration Transformation (ACT), an agreement between 21 major fashion brands and Industriall Global Union to work together to make purchasing practices and negotiations on working conditions and living wages transparent and fair.
+Through BESTSELLER, we are part of the Action Collaboration Transformation (ACT) since 2018, an agreement between 21 major fashion brands and IndustriALL Global Union to work together to make purchasing practices and negotiations on working conditions and living wages transparent and fair.
 We have also been a partner of the Ethical Trading Initiative, a leading alliance of companies, trade unions and NGOs that promotes respect for workers' rights around the globe, since 2016.

 Worker empowerment.
 Since 2012, we have collaborated with HERproject™, a program that is focused on improving health education for women in the workplace and provides training in financial management and workplace equality for women and men.
-To date, our HERproject™ training has positively impacted over 60,000 workers across 19 of JACK & JONES’ manufacturers.
-In 2019, our parent company BESTSELLER committed to a five-year strategic partnership with the organization behind this project, Business for Social Responsibility, which means that we have been able to step up our involvement and become more hands-on with developing new empowerment programs.
-You can learn more about the impact of our HERproject™ partnership.
+In January 2023, the HERproject™ training has positively impacted in total 82.765 workers across 56 factories of JACK & JONES’ manufacturers in Bangladesh, Pakkistan, China, India and Myanmar.
+In 2019, our parent company BESTSELLER committed to a five-year strategic partnership with the organization behind HERproject™, Business for Social Responsibility, which means that we have been able to step up our involvement and become more hands-on with developing new empowerment programs.
+You can learn more about the impact of the HERproject™ partnership here.

 ON THE PATH TO BECOMING CLIMATE POSITIVE WITH OUR MANUFACTURERS (AND BEYOND)

-There is no getting away from it, making clothes involves the use of natural resources, which impacts climate change.
-Being a key player in the industry, we recognize our role to play and the impact we can have when we get things right.
+There is no getting away from it, making clothes requires the use of natural resources, which impacts climate change.
+Being a key player in the industry, we recognize that we have a role to play and can create positive impact when we get things right.
 We have been working closely with our manufacturers to rethink how we design and create products to minimize our climate impact — from standardizing fits to using automated machinery, cutting down energy use to switching to renewable power.
 It is all in service of our commitment to ultimately go climate positive and our ambitious Science Based Targets (SBT) to reduce greenhouse gas emissions across our supply chain.